 How and when I fell for movies is not clear to me.
 Was it in those grainy black and white scenes from Aparajito?
 In an age when subtitles were yet to be seen on television, my grandfather would translate the dialogues from Bangla.
-Perhaps this love seeped in when I watched Guide and wished to be one on growing up, unlike my classmates who preferred professions that would involve planes, space shuttles or the guns.
+Perhaps this love seeped in when I watched Guide and wished to be one on growing up, unlike my classmates who preferred professions that would involve planes, space shuttles or guns.

 An escape from life, art always offers respite for all the worldly woes.
 An impression of the past that is now all but gone, breathing slowly to live in a painting or that musical note of longing or of love, you choose.
 But it’s there.
 Like life itself leaving its mark ─ as brief as the purple flush of dawn or eternal as the skies.

 Of the myriad themes and genres, I have touched, movies for animal lovers have always ruled the roost.
 From the well-known to the relatively obscure, this dog has compiled a list of some cinematic gems you might enjoy.
 I have skipped some popular titles like Marley and Me, March of the Penguins, Cats, and Dogs, Free Willy, etc. for most of you would have already watched them.

 Two Brothers (2004) Genre: Adventure/Family

-From one of my favourite director, Jean-Jacques Annaud (The Bear) Two Brothers follows the perils faced by two tiger cubs on separation (not at the hands of fate but humans) and their eventual dramatic reunion.
-Lost to the circus and cruel fights, the two brothers meet as forced enemies’ years later.
+From one of my favourite directors, Jean-Jacques Annaud (The Bear) Two Brothers follows the perils faced by two tiger cubs on separation (not at the hands of fate but humans) and their eventual dramatic reunion.
+Lost to the circus and cruel fights, the two brothers meet as forced enemies years later.
 Watch out for the enthralling finale!

 Red (2008) Genre: Drama/Thriller